mattdsteele/steele.blue/content/blog/2019-02-26-toolchainless.md

 [The first version](https://github.com/mattdsteele/device-apis/blob/master/js/pizza.js) of Pizza Compass was built in 2013 using jQuery, before toolchains took over.
 When I decided to rebuild it using modern UI components, I went with a toolchainless approach.

-Built with the Preact + htm stack above, the codebase feels modern and clean.
+Built with the Preact + htm stack above, the codebase is modern and clean.
 And it felt _great_.
 I can still build with components:

 ```js
 const PizzaCompass = ({ loc, heading, currentLoc }) => {